 Read on for a bonus at the end, too!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 I’ve hand-picked these fonts across a variety of websites, and I’ve personally used some for projects like my free fall printables and Halloween mantel decorations.
 Be sure to also check out my Free Thanksgiving Fonts and my Free Christmas Fonts for even more great design assets.

 The fonts below all have a script or cursive style that works well for feminine designs.
 For Cricut and Cameo projects, thicker script fonts work well to make your design look more professional.

-This Apple Blossom font has a whimsical, romantic feel that brings to mind cool autumn breezes and pumpkin desserts.
+This Apple Blossom font has a whimsical, romantic feel that brings to mind cool autumn breezes, apple butter and pumpkin desserts.
 It’s perfect for making t-shirts, wood signs or printables.

-This script font is soooo romantic.
+This script font is definitely romantic.
 It’s perfect for making printables or your own SVG designs similar to this Valentine’s Day shirt I made earlier this year.